 Reduce the Effects of Arthritis

-Edited by Olivia, Anonymous, Lynn, Jonathan V. Lomabao and 2 others
+Edited by Olivia, Lynn, Jonathan V. Lomabao, Alma and 1 other

 Are your knee joints and hips giving you trouble every time you move around or stand up?
 Do you hear a creak when you move after sitting for an extended period of time?
 Having arthritis pains again?
 Is there a way to ease the pain?